Why Most People Fail to Track Progress

 How to Take Useful Progress Photos

-2. Same lighting — harsh overhead light shows definition better than soft light
+2. Same lighting — harsh overhead light shows definition better

 3. Same poses — front relaxed, front flexed, side, back